 - American Self-Help Group Clearinghouse

-Provides information on starting a self-help group, as well as links to exisiting support groups.
+Provides information on starting self-help groups, as well as links to existing support groups.

 - Attention Deficit Disorder Association Southern Region